Videobots – A definitive guide

-Chatbots can be built in two ways – rule-based approach resulting in hard coding or machine learning that necessitates streaming data for the system to learn on its own.
+There are two ways to build Chatbots.
+First is a rule-based approach resulting in hard coding.
+The second is machine learning that necessitates streaming data for the system to learn on its own.

 Services that can be leveraged to build a bot include:

-Bot building enthusiasts without programming skills are not left behind as they can use services that encourage them to build a chatbot.
+Bot-building enthusiasts shouldn’t be afraid of losing their jobs to digitization.
+They can use services that encourage them to build a chatbot.
 Some of the development platforms include:

 What are chatbots built for?

 NLP makes this possible.
-Without implementing NLP algorithms on your own, NLP API can be used to infuse NLP capabilities into the chatbot.
+NLP capabilities are infused into the chatbot without implementing NLP algorithms.
 Some of the sources that can be used to build NLP API include:

 WHAT ARE THE DESIGN ELEMENTS TO BE USED?

 Design elements of a chatbot depend on the messaging platform you choose to deploy the bot.
-There are top design elements that can be considered to build a bot.
+Use below mentioned top design elements to build a bot.

-Buttons – It is the bot that makes a user take decisions.
-Buttons prompt action when the user clicks it.
-Interactive buttons can be added to help the user take decisions faster.
+- Buttons – It is the bot that makes a user take decisions.
+Buttons prompt action when the user clicks them.
+Add Interactive buttons to help the user make decisions faster.

-Cards – These are primarily used to serve information like links, text, images and buttons as blocked containers.
-Blocks fall in columns when the phone is turned on its side.
+- Cards – Yu can serve Information like links, text, images, and buttons using these.
+Blocks fall in columns after the phone is turned on its side.
 A user can select the card that is relevant to him.

-Smart Reply – Smart Reply is a feature included to help a user respond fast to the chatbot’s query without the user attempting to type anything.
-This feature is useful when the chatbot is context-aware and also has user information.
+- Smart Reply – Smart Reply is a feature that helps a user respond fast to the chatbot’s query.
+The user does not need to type anything.
+This feature is useful when the chatbot is context-aware and also has useful information.